 The neighbouring Dutch town of Enschede and the Designer Outlet Ochtrup are two popular shopping towns nearby.

-The educational opportunities in Gronau make it possible for children, adolescents and young adults to obtain all school-leaving qualifications and vocational training or further education:
+The educational programme in Gronau enables children, teenagers and young adults to obtain all school-leaving qualifications and vocational training or further education:

 A number of well-known companies have their headquarters in the commercial and industrial areas of the border town.
 The largest employers in Gronau include the packaging manufacturer mondi, the fashion companies monari and engbers, the administration and central warehouse of the supermarket chain K+K - Klaas und Kock, the organic dairy Söbbeke, the frozen bakery products manufacturer Bakerman, Job find 4 you Personalmanagement and the company Hans Schmid, which specialises in special impregnations.